-I was raised with stories of my father travelling across the nation, on duty.
-He was in military and had to travel to the most challenging locations in India.
-All I had were the photos of it, on our album and the stories about adventures, heard from my mother and father.
-I don’t know how many times I had lurked into those photos in album, where he is camping on top of a glacier or in a desert.
+I was raised with stories of my father traveling across the nation, on duty.
+He was in the military and had to travel to the most challenging locations in India.
+All I had were the photos of it, on our album and the stories about adventures heard from my mother and father.
+I don’t know how many times I had lurked into those photos in the album, where he is camping on top of a glacier or in a desert.
 He did seem to be enjoying the burden of harsh weather.
 Growing up, I thought it would be easy to get going on such an adventure trip once I am old enough.
-May be I was not familiar with the term adventure and thought it was something you can do when you are an adult.
+Maybe I was not familiar with the term adventure and thought it was something you can do when you are an adult.

-The next update for bike was due, and the only criteria I had was that the bike should be able to do long rides without struggling.
+The next update for the bike was due, and the only criteria I had was that the bike should be able to do long rides without struggling.
 Pulsar 180 was the bike and it did live up to it.
 Long rides were often, and I quit hostel and started to ride 100 KMs a day to college.
-That was the beginning of my love to travelling.
+That was the beginning of my love to travel.
 The love became strong when the update reached to Pulsar 220.
 After 3 days of purchasing that bike, I did a 1200 KM ride in 2 days to Yercaud from Trivandrum via Valparai.
-That was a beginning of many things.
-A gang of like minded friends, the joy of group riding, hitting new limits in wide open roads in NH 7 and many more.
+That was the beginning of many things.
+A gang of like-minded friends, the joy of group riding, hitting new limits in wide open roads in NH 7 and many more.

-Fast forwarding to present, I need some time away from every one.
-And the best way to do thatis a solo drive.
+Fast forwarding to the present, I need some time away from everyone.
+And the best way to do that’s a solo drive.

 Let’s see how far I can do with 14 days and 8000Kms.